2022 Bluelight Gala - 11th Year Celebration!

 Survivors interested in attending should reach out directly to the COPS for more information.
 Extended family and friends interested in attending the gala are welcome to purchase tickets by clicking here.
 This event is a wonderful way to support families and learn more about this outstanding organization.

-Tickets for Saturday's night event are $100 per person.
+Tickets for the Saturday night event are $100 per person.
 The cost of a ticket includes a gourmet three-course meal, entrance into the Gala, meet and greet with the guest speaker and entertainment for the evening.
 All proceeds from this event benefit the Central Florida COPS Chapter and our survivors.
 Our mission is to never forget and walk the journey of hope beside them.

 Business and Community Partners have the opportunity to support and sponsor this event.
 Just fill out the form at the bottom of this page.